Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 When the lender's trustee records the Notice of Default with the county recorder, Utah's non-judicial foreclosure process formally begins.
 The NOD is recorded in the county where the property is located — Salt Lake County, Utah County, Weber County, Davis County, or elsewhere.
 Once the NOD is recorded, the borrower enters the reinstatement period.
 The homeowner can stop the foreclosure by curing the full delinquency — paying all arrears, late fees, trustee fees, and costs — up to 3 business days before the trustee sale.
 Modification pursuit continues during this period but the 4-month minimum clock is now running.

-At least 3 months after the NOD is recorded, the trustee records and publishes the Notice of Trustee's Sale.
-The NTS sets the sale date, which must be at least 21 days after the NTS is recorded.
-The NTS is published in a local newspaper for three consecutive weeks and mailed to the homeowner.
-At this point, the reinstatement right remains active — through 3 business days before the sale — and modification can still be pursued, but the window is significantly compressed.
+At least 3 months after the NOD is recorded, the trustee records and publishes the Notice of Trustee's Sale under Utah Code Ann. § 57-1-25.
+The NTS must be published in a county newspaper for three consecutive weeks — once per week — with the final publication no less than 10 days and no more than 30 days before the sale date.
+The trustee must also mail the NTS to the homeowner and post it on the property at least 20 days before the sale.
+At this point, the § 57-1-31 reinstatement right remains active — through 3 business days before the sale — and modification can still be pursued, but the window is significantly compressed.

 The trustee sale is conducted at the date and location specified in the NTS — typically at the county courthouse or another designated location.
 Third-party bidders can purchase the property at auction.
 If no third-party bids at or above the opening bid, the lender takes title through a credit bid.
 Once the sale is conducted and the trustee's deed is recorded, the former homeowner loses all rights to the property.
 Utah provides no statutory post-sale redemption period for most residential properties.
 The sale is final.

-Utah's anti-deficiency statute provides protection for qualifying purchase money loans on residential properties sold at trustee sale — meaning if you bought the property (rather than refinanced it), the lender generally cannot pursue you for the difference between the sale price and the outstanding balance.
+Under Utah Code Ann. § 57-1-32, a lender may seek a deficiency judgment after a non-judicial trustee sale but must file suit within 3 months of the sale date, and any judgment is limited to the lesser of (outstanding debt minus fair market value) or (outstanding debt minus sale price).
+Utah's anti-deficiency statute provides broader protection for qualifying purchase money loans on residential properties sold at trustee sale — meaning if you bought the property (rather than refinanced it), the lender generally cannot pursue you for the difference between the sale price and the outstanding balance.
 However, this protection has limits and does not apply to all loan types and circumstances.
 Refinanced loans and equity lines may not qualify for anti-deficiency protection.
 A professional review of your specific situation identifies what deficiency exposure exists.

 Utah Homeowners: Find Out Which Stage You Are In and What Options Remain